MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ### HTTP pipeline policies

 A pipeline consists of a sequence of steps executed for each HTTP request-response roundtrip.
 Each policy has a dedicated purpose and will act on a request or a response or sometimes both.
 Because all client libraries have a standard 'Azure Core' layer, this layer ensures that each policy executes in order in the pipeline.
-When sending a request, the policies execute in the order that they're added to the pipeline.
-When a response is received from the service, the policies execute in the reverse order.
-All policies added to the pipeline are executed before the request is sent and after a response is received.
+When you send a request, the policies execute in the order that they're added to the pipeline.
+When you receive a response from the service, the policies execute in the reverse order.
+All policies added to the pipeline execute before you send the request and after you receive a response.
 The policy has to decide whether to act on the request, the response, or both.
 For example, a logging policy will log the request and response but the authentication policy is only interested in modifying the request.

 The Azure Core framework will provide the policy with necessary request and response data along with any necessary context to execute the policy.
 The policy can then perform its operation with the given data and pass the control along to the next policy in the pipeline.